 Other Medicaid programs in Vermont, such as Medicaid for the Aged, Blind and Disabled (MABD), are administered by Green Mountain Care.

-Medicaid programs may have cost-sharing, such as co-pays when you go to the doctor, and monthly premiums.
+Medicaid programs may have cost-sharing, such as co-pays when you go to the doctor.
+Some have monthly premiums you pay.

 The Medicaid programs work differently than qualified health plans:

-- Vermont Health Connect will check your eligibility for Medicaid every 12 months.
-If you’re no longer eligible for Medicaid, you may get a Special Enrollment Period to enroll in a qualified health plan.
+- Vermont Health Connect checks your eligibility for Medicaid every 12 months.
+If you can no longer be on Medicaid, you may get a Special Enrollment Period to enroll in a qualified health plan.

-- You can apply for retroactive coverage for up to three months before the month when you apply for Medicaid.
+- You can apply for coverage that starts up to three months before the month when you applied for Medicaid.

-- Some Vermonters who earn too much money to qualify for Medicaid could become eligible through a process called a “spenddown”.
+- If you earn too much money to qualify for Medicaid, you could become eligible through a process called a “spenddown”.
 Learn more about Medicaid spenddowns here.